vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 will get streamlined more and more and the incremental effort of adding new subwikis will be low.

-## Food portal (likely Q3 2026)
+## Food portal (likely Q1 2027)

 I've been doing a lot of the leg work in bits and pieces, with a bunch of it done in Q1 2026.

-## Continuation of donations list website (DLW) starting Q2 2026
+## Continuation of donations list website (DLW) starting Q3 or Q4 2026

-I want to resume work on DLW in Q2 2026 after getting back on top of personal finances and contract work.
+I want to resume work on DLW in Q3 or Q4 2026 after getting back on top of personal finances and contract work.

 While I have a lot to catch up with on DLW to begin with, I don't yet have a clear sense of what the steady-state ongoing work level will be once I have caught up.

-However, I do intend to put a lot of focus on this starting around Q1 2026 and then moving forward.
+However, I do intend to put a lot of focus on this starting around Q3 or Q4 2026 and then moving forward.

 ## Timelines wiki work

-### Getting and staying on top of "Timelines I keep expanding regularly" (Q2 2026 (around June) and onward)
+### Getting and staying on top of "Timelines I keep expanding regularly" (Q4 2026 (around December) and onward)

 See
 [here](https://timelines.issarice.com/wiki/User:Vipul#Timelines_I_keep_expanding_regularly_.28or_at_least.2C_aim_to.21.29)